tanky321/HVACMonitoring/README.md

 ## Setup
 ### Connections
+### NOTE!
+THE BOARD MUST BE POWERED THROUGH THE 24VAC AND COM CONNECTIONS, THE BOARD WILL NOT POWER UP ON USB
+* *To be corrected in future revisions* *
 ![alt text](https://i.imgur.com/OJXgdR1.png)

 ### ESPHome
 Each assembled board is pre-flashed with the firmware in this repository when shipped.
 You'll need to configure the WiFi and get it hooked into Home Assistant.
 Setup is simple!